1-Mar-31-2023-05-45-58-2324-PM

 HOW CAN WE MAKE A CHANGE?

-Every year, MAPSA (MI's Charter School Association) along with the support of thousands of charter educators, parents, allies, and advocates, "close the gap" by working in partnership with elected officials to ensure students (many of whom are charter students) funded the least see increases in funding at a higher rate than those students funded the most so that over time, the gap between the highest-funded and lowest-funded districts "closes."
+Every year, MAPSA (MI's Charter School Association) along with the support of thousands of charter educators, parents, allies, and advocates, fight for equitable funding by working in partnership with elected officials to ensure ALL students are funded equitably.

 >>Complete the activation below! 👇